ayanguin/Guin_Ayan_WerkStudent_Python/README.md

 ## Running the Code

 1. Place the sample invoices in the same folder as the executable file.
-2. If needed, for setting up the environment use the requirements.text file.
+2. For setting up the environment use the requirements.text file.
 3. Run the executable file to execute the code and generate the Excel and CSV files.
+4. The generated output files will be saved in the same folder.
+(No need to delete the output files in case of RE-RUN, it will handle by the script.)

 ## Explanation of the code
-- This Python code processes two invoices in PDF format and creates an Excel file and a CSV file summarizing the information.
+- This Python code processes two invoices in PDF format and creates an Excel file and a CSV file summarising the information.

 1. **Setting Up**:
 - The script first ensures the code uses German locale settings for proper date parsing.